g-omarsdottir/rock-paper-scissors-lizard-spock-game/README.md

 ### Acknowledgements

 - My mentor, Mitko Bachvarov, for guidance and valuable advice.
+- My friend, Stephan Reich, for support in troubleshooting.
+- My fellow students at Code Institute, especially Amir Shkolnik and Niclas Hugdahl, for testing and proofreading.
 - The Slack community for information and motivation.